gplima89/AzureFileLifeCycleAudit/README.md

 ## Best Practices

 1. **Test in non-production** before deploying to production file shares
+2. **Use Automation Variables** for all configuration (already implemented in the script)
-2. **Monitor execution time** for large file shares and adjust schedules accordingly
+3. **Monitor execution time** for large file shares and adjust schedules accordingly
-3. **Review audit files regularly** to ensure data is being captured correctly
+4. **Review audit files regularly** to ensure data is being captured correctly
-4. **Set up alerts** for failed runbook executions
+5. **Set up alerts** for failed runbook executions
-5. **Document your parameters** in the schedule description for future reference
+6. **Document variable values** in the variable descriptions for future reference
+7. **Use encrypted variables** if storing sensitive configuration (though storage account names are typically not sensitive)

 ## Cost Considerations